PaulBratslavsky/next-strapi-app-qa/posts/04-article.md

 }
 ```

-Now, you should be able to click the `Sign Up` button, and we should see our console log in our terminal since it is being executed on the server.
+Now, you should be able to click the `Sign Up` button, and we should see our console log in our terminal since it's being executed on the server.

 <video width="100%" height="auto" autoplay loop muted playsinline>
   <source src="https://delicate-dawn-ac25646e6d.media.strapiapp.com/004_article_server_action_test_6fb5dc7781.mp4">
   Your browser does not support the video tag.
 </video>

-Nice.
-Now that we know how to trigger our `server action` via our form submission.
-Let's examine how we can access our form data via our **FormData**.
+Excellent!
+Now that we know how to trigger our `server action` via form submission, let's examine how we can access our form data via **FormData**.

 ## How To Access FormData Inside Next.js Server Action

-For additional reading, I recommend checking out [this post](https://developer.mozilla.org/en-US/docs/Web/API/FormData) about **FormData** on MDN, but we will be using the `get` method to get our values.
+For additional reading, I recommend checking out [this post](https://developer.mozilla.org/en-US/docs/Web/API/FormData) about **FormData** on MDN, but we'll be using the `get` method to retrieve our values.

-When we submit our form, the values will be passed down to our server action via the form data using the input `name` attribute as the key to our value.
+When we submit our form, the values will be passed to our server action via FormData using the input `name` attribute as the key for our value.

 For example, we can retrieve our data using `FormData.get("username")` for the following input.

 ![006-input-example.png](https://api-prod.strapi.io/uploads/006_input_example_cdefd4f8f5.png)

-With the following code, let's update our `registerUserAction` action in the `auth.ts` file.
+Let's update our `registerUserAction` action in the `auth.ts` file with the following code:

 ```ts
 "use server";